-If you are worried about a child or Young Person in Milton Keynes please contact our Multi-Agency Referral Hub (MASH) on 01908 253169/253170 for advice or to make a referral, 9am – 5pm Monday to Thursday and 9am – 4.30pm Friday.
-Our out of hours Emergency Social work team can be contacted on 01908 265545.
+If you are worried about a child or young person in Milton Keynes please contact the Multi-Agency Safeguarding Hub (MASH) on 01908 253169/253170 for advice or to make a referral, 9am – 5pm Monday to Thursday and 9am – 4.30pm Friday.
+The out of hours Emergency Social Work team can be contacted on 01908 265545.

 If you are concerned a child is at immediate risk of harm please call Thames Valley Police on 999.
 If you require advice from Thames Valley police or to report a crime, please dial 101.

-The NSPCC provide advice for Parents and Carers if you suspect abuse but you are not sure your right:
+The NSPCC provides advice for parents and carers if you suspect abuse but you are not sure your right: